Heart Rate Variability (HRV) Measurement Timing: Morning or Night?

 Takeaways

-Night HRV can be useful to better understand aspects of your behavior: eating habits, alcohol intake, weight loss, and exercise timing, for example.
+Night HRV can be useful to better understand (rather obvious) aspects of your behavior: eating habits, alcohol intake, weight loss, and exercise timing, for example.
 Similarly to morning measurements, night data can also track quite well anything health-related (acute sickness).
-However, measuring in the morning, after the restorative effect of sleep is a better time to assess your state and readiness for a new day.
+However, measuring in the morning, after the restorative effect of sleep is a better time to assess your state and readiness for a new day (and of course, it will also reflect sickness, excessive alcohol intake, etc., as shown in our research).
 Measuring closer to the previous day’s stressors (i.e. in the night), we might not capture the response effectively (how we recovered after e.g. 10–15 hours, before the next workout).

 Additionally, the high parasympathetic state during sleep makes the data less sensitive to stressors.
-Measuring while sitting adds a little orthostatic stressor that makes the data more representative of our capacity to assimilate additional stress on a given day.
+Measuring in the morning, while sitting, adds a little orthostatic stressor that makes the data more representative of our capacity to assimilate additional stress on a given day.

 I hope this was informative, and thank you for reading!